 Rating Factors Measure Score

 Factor 1: Economy (25%)

-a) Per Capita Income Relative to US Average [1] 139.1% Aaa
+a) Per Capita Income Relative to US Average [1] 138.8% Aaa

-b) Nominal Gross Domestic Product (\$ billions) [1] \$264.5 Aaa
+b) Nominal Gross Domestic Product (\$ billions) [1] \$274.2 Aaa

 Factor 2: Finances (30%)

-a) Structural Balance А А
+a) Structural Balance Aa Aa

-b) Fixed Costs / State Own-Source Revenue [2] 33.6% Ва
+b) Fixed Costs / State Own-Source Revenue [2] 30.7% Ва

 c) Liquidity and Fund Balance Aa Aa

 Factor 3: Governance (20%)

 a) Governance / Constitutional Framework Aa Aa

 Factor 4: Debt and Pensions (25%)

-a) (Moody's ANPL + Net Tax-Supported Debt) / State GDP [2] [3] 35.8% Baa
+a) (Moody's ANPL + Net Tax-Supported Debt) / State GDP [2] [3] 31.7% Baa

 Factors 5 - 10: Notching Factors [4]

 Adjustments Up: None 0

-Adjustments Down: Growth Trend; Willingness to Assume Responsibility for Distressed Local Govts -1
+Adjustments Down: Growth Trend; Economic or Revenue Concentration or Volatility -1

 Rating:

-a) Scorecard-Indicated Outcome A2
+a) Scorecard-Indicated Outcome A1

 b) Actual Rating Assigned A1

-[1] Economy measures are based on data from the most recent year available
+[1] Economy measures are based on data from the most recent year available.

-[2] Fixed costs and debt management measures are based on data from the most recent debt and pensions medians report published by Moody's [3] ANPL stands for adjusted net pension liability
+[2] Fixed costs and debt and pensions measures are based on data from the most recent debt and pensions medians report published by Moody's.
+[3] ANPL stands for adjusted net pension liability.

-[4] Notching factors are 5-10 are specifically defined in the US States and Territories Methodology Sources: US Bureau of Economic Analysis; Connecticut audited financial statements; Moody's Investors Service
+[4] Notching factors 5-10 are specifically defined in the US States and Territories Methodology.

+Source: US Bureau of Economic Analysis; Connecticut audited financial statements; Moody's Investors Service

 © 2019 Moody's Corporation, Moody's Investors Service, Inc., Moody's Analytics, Inc. and/or their licensors and affiliates (collectively, "MOODY'S").
 All rights reserved.
 CREDIT RATINGS ISSUED BY MOODY'S INVESTORS SERVICE, INC. AND ITS RATINGS AFFILIATES ("MIS") ARE MOODY'S CURRENT OPINIONS OF THE RELATIVE FUTURE CREDIT RISK OF ENTITIES, CREDIT COMMITMENTS, OR DEBT OR DEBT-LIKE SECURITIES, AND MOODY'S PUBLICATIONS MAY INCLUDE MOODY'S CURRENT OPINIONS OF THE RELATIVE FUTURE CREDIT RISK OF ENTITIES, CREDIT COMMITMENTS, OR DEBT OR DEBT-LIKE SECURITIES.
 MOODY'S DEFINES CREDIT RISK AS THE RISK THAT AN ENTITY MAY NOT MEET ITS CONTRACTUAL FINANCIAL OBLIGATIONS AS THEY COME DUE AND ANY ESTIMATED FINANCIAL LOSS IN THE EVENT OF DEFAULT OR IMPAIRMENT.
 SEE MOODY'S RATING SYMBOLS AND DEFINITIONS PUBLICATION FOR INFORMATION ON THE TYPES OF CONTRACTUAL FINANCIAL OBLIGATIONS ADDRESSED BY MOODY'S RATINGS.
 CREDIT RATINGS DO NOT ADDRESS ANY OTHER RISK, INCLUDING BUT NOT LIMITED TO: LIQUIDITY RISK, MARKET VALUE RISK, OR PRICE VOLATILITY.
 CREDIT RATINGS AND MOODY'S OPINIONS INCLUDED IN MOODY'S PUBLICATIONS ARE NOT STATEMENTS OF CURRENT OR HISTORICAL FACT.
-MOODY'S ANALYTICS, INC. CREDIT RATINGS AND MOODY'S PUBLICATIONS DO NOT CONSTITUTE OR PROVIDE INVESTMENT OR FINANCIAL ADVICE, AND CREDIT RATINGS AND MOODY'S PUBLICATIONS TO PURCHASE, SELL, OR HOLD PARTICULAR SECURITIES.
-NEITHER CREDIT RATINGS NOR MOODY'S PUBLICATIONS ARE NOT AND DO NOT PROVIDE RECOMMENDATIONS TO PURCHASE, SELL, OR HOLD PARTICULAR SECURITIES.
-NEITHER CREDIT RATINGS NOR MOODY'S PUBLICATIONS WITH THE EXPECTATION AND UNDERSTANDING THAT EACH INVESTOR WILL, WITH DUE CARE, MAKE ITS OWN STUDY AND EVALUATION OF EACH SECURITY THAT IS UNDER CONSIDERATION FOR PURCHASE, HOLDING, OR SALE.
+MOODY'S ANALYTICS, INC. CREDIT RATINGS AND MOODY'S PUBLICATIONS DO NOT CONSTITUTE OR PROVIDE INVESTMENT OR FINANCIAL ADVICE, AND CREDIT RATINGS AND MOODY'S PUBLICATIONS ARE NOT AND DO NOT PROVIDE RECOMMENDATIONS TO PURCHASE, SELL, OR HOLD PARTICULAR ADVICE, AND CREDIT RATINGS AND MOODY'S PUBLICATIONS ARE NOT AND DO NOT PROVIDE RECOMMENDATIONS TO PURCHASE, SELL, OR HOLD PARTICULAR SECURITIES.
+NEITHER CREDIT RATINGS AND MOODY'S PUBLICATIONS WITH THE EXPECTATION AND UNDERSTANDING THAT EACH INVESTOR WILL, WITH DUE CARE, MAKE ITS OWN STUDY AND EVALUATION OF EACH SECURITY THAT IS UNDER CONSIDERATION FOR PURCHASE, HOLDING, OR SALE.